-The doctor or nurse will examine your chest area and the lymph nodes (see pages 12 to 13) in your armpits and around your neck.
-After this they will explain which tests you need.
+The doctor or nurse will examine your breast and the lymph nodes (see pages 12 to 13) in your armpits and around your neck.
+After this, they will explain the tests you need.

-You may have many of the tests on the same day.
-But you usually have to wait up to 2 weeks for some results.
+You may have many of the tests on the same day, as well as getting the results.
+But you might have to wait up to 2 weeks for some results.
 You may also need to come back to the hospital for further tests.